tetty0217/repomix-for-reactdev/README.md

-# Repomix for react dev
+# Context for react dev
 ## Overview
 A repository specializing in official React knowledge as AI context.